chloealbright/DevHiveMind/Companies/Interview/Offense(Q&A).md

 - How They handle failures And how they measure performance
 - Is there any question you wish you asked early in your career that kind of nag at you
 - Is this a new position?
 Or are you looking to refill?
-	> Reflecting on the last person to hold this job, what would you like to see continued and/or done differently?
 - When you were last interviewing, what were some of your other options, and what made you choose this company?
 - Do you have an engineer or two that shaped your experience in a positive way?
 (Basically asking about their most successful mentor, or a co-worker that had a positive change in their work habits.)
 - What would be your expectations for me in the first month, six months, and year?